 - (a) Time Period for the Mediated Settlement Conference.
 The mediated settlement conference shall be held during the discovery period unless the Court specifically orders otherwise. - (b) Scheduling the Mediated Settlement Conference.
-The mediated settlement conference may be held at any place agreed to by the parties and the mediator, or as otherwise determined by the mediator if such agreement is not reached within a reasonable period of time before the scheduled mediation.
+The mediated settlement conference shall ordinarily be held in the office of the mediator, but may be held at any other-place agreed to by the parties and the mediator. or as otherwise determined by the mediator if such agreement is not reached within a reasonable period of time before the scheduled mediation.
 Because of space limitations, the federal courthouses are generally not available for mediated settlement conferences.
 After conferring with the attorneys for the parties regarding scheduling matters, the mediator shall determine the place and time of the conference (within the period established by these rules), and give notice to the parties.